woocommerce/qit-documentation/docs/using-qit/running-tests-dashboard.md

 ## Prerequisites

-- **WooCommerce.com Partner Developer Account:** Ensure you are logged in with the vendor account associated with your extension.
+- **Woocommerce.com partner developer account:** Ensure you are logged in with the vendor account associated with your extension.
-- **Extension Listed on the WooCommerce Marketplace:** The dashboard features are only available for extensions listed on WooCommerce.com.
+- **Extension listed on the WooCommerce marketplace:** The dashboard features are only available for extensions listed on WooCommerce.com.

 ## Accessing the vendor dashboard